 But did you know the active ingredients in all of these products are pesticides?
 Yes, you read that correct, you are putting poison on your dog!
-Yikes, scary right?
+Yikes, scar,y right?

 How can these companies get away with marketing a poison to pet owners?
-They all say the amount is slow-releasing in small amounts and are perfectly safe for your dog.
+They all say the amount is slow-releasing in small amounts and is perfectly safe for your dog.
 Really?
 Would you put pesticides on yourself or your kids?

 UPDATE: 9/20/18 from the FDA: Animal Drug Safety Communication: FDA Alerts Pet Owners and Veterinarians About Potential for Neurologic Adverse Events Associated with Certain Flea and Tick Products

-On the list of products the FDA is warning us about are Bravecto, Credelio, Nexgard and Simparica.
+On the list of products the FDA is warning us about are Bravecto, Credelio, Nexgard, and Simparica.
 Some pets have experienced adverse events such as muscle tremors, ataxia, and seizures.

 Safety Warning for Flea and Tick Meds

 Even the K9 Advantix box warns that it is hazardous to humans and fatal to cats!
 Here is a photo I took of the box of K9 Advantix I bought last year.
-More than half of the box are hazard warnings!
+More than half of the boxes are hazard warnings!
 Notice how they attempt to distract you from those warnings by putting the benefits in red.
 Yikes, do I really want to put this on my dog?

-If you Google the brand you use and side effects, you can read story after story on how dogs have had severe reactions to this stuff.
+If you Google the brand you use and the side effects, you can read story after story on how dogs have had severe reactions to this stuff.
 Some as simple as skin irritation but many as serious as seizures or death.

 Now, of course, there are many dogs that don’t have any visible side effects, but how do we really know that they aren’t experiencing any long-term medical issues from this pesticide we are intentionally exposing them to?